Tips for Cleaning Your AC System

 2. Check Your Filter

-Unsure when you last checked yours?
+Not sure when you last put in a new one?
 Take it out and angle it toward the light.
 If you can’t see light through it, buy a new one.

 3. Clean the Inside